How to Form an LLC in Pennsylvania

-Identify the LLC’s Pennsylvania Registered Agent.
+Identify the LLC’s Pennsylvania registered agent.
 This individual or company receives notice of lawsuit and other legal service for the LLC.

 File the articles of organization to create your limited liability company.

-LLC will generate many other official records such as your operating agreement, meeting minutes, and your
+Your filed articles of organization are the first document for your limited liability company records.
+Your LLC will generate many other official records such as your operating agreement, meeting minutes, and your EIN.

+Office supplies intended for an LLC will help you stay organized and save time.
 Membership certificate templates should come with your company record book.
 Each owner receives a membership certificate as evidence of his or her ownership in the LLC.

-Draft an operating agreement (potentially using a template) which is the governing document for the LLC.
+Draft an Operating Agreement (potentially using a template) which is the governing document for the LLC.
 It defines the formalities of how the LLC will run itself such as holding an annual meeting.
 You will review and adopt the agreement at your organizational meeting.

 The first meeting of the members of the LLC is the organizational meeting.
 You will need your filed articles of organization and your operating agreement in order to conduct this meeting.
 Keep minutes of this meeting and store them in your company record book.